 “Are We All Lemmings and Snowflakes?”: a review of Holly Bourne’s novel

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Writing about mental health and getting it right is tough.
 Writers need to understand and articulate what mentally ill people are feeling and it cannot read like a cliche.
-Readers, whether they … Continue reading
+Readers, whether they have mental health issues or not, are going to see through platitudes, flat characterisations, and overly dramatic writing.
+And just like mental health … Continue reading

 Eating Animals: a review of “Killing It” by Camas Davis

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 In the world of food I often feel like there is very little compromise.
-There is a big divide, which is social, cultural, and moral that forces people to make ultimatums between … Continue reading
+There is a big divide, which is social, cultural, and moral that forces people to make ultimatums between vegetarianism/veganism or an omnivorous lifestyle.
+People who don’t eat meat do so for many different reasons, but a lot of them do so … Continue reading

 A Review of “Idaho”: forgetting and remembering